namitha-santhosh/Devops-project/README.md

 - Deployment and Service configurations were applied to Kubernetes using kubectl to deploy your application.These files are also given

 **AWS**
-- You configured an AWS target group to manage traffic routing to the application.
+- You configured an AWS target group to manage traffic routing to the application for the worker nodes .
--

 - An AWS Application Load Balancer was created and linked to the target group to distribute traffic effectively.

 - Created the security group that aws needeed for the application